 “With the new technology, especially foldable screens, I think you will see more and more innovation on our smartphone design.
 So hopefully what you just described [the Motorola Razr brand] will be developed or realized very soon.”

-Samsung is also working on its much-rumored bendable phone, Galaxy X and according to a report, Huawei aims to launch its first foldable phone in November.
+Samsung is also working on foldable phones, the much-rumored Galaxy X and according to a report, Huawei aims to launch its first foldable phone in November.
 LG has also acquired a patent for a smartphone with a bendable screen.